tamalsaha/voyager-dns-cert/README.md

 ### How to issue certificate with multiple domains?
 The above example shows how to issue a SANS certificate with multiple domains.
-The only restriction is that all domains must be using the same DNS provider.
+The only restriction is that all domains must be using the same DNS provider account.
 They can use different domain registrars.

 ### How to issue Wildcard certificates via Let's Encrypt?